cmu-delphi/covidcast-pnas/forecast/code/README.md

 ## `qr_forecast/`

-The following three files must be run in order to reruns all "forecasts" using quantile regression.
+The following three files must be run in order to reoroduce all "forecasts" using quantile regression.

 1. `train_baseline.R` -- runs the baseline (strawman) model and saves results
 1. `train_signals.R` -- runs all models with signals and saves results